Site Structure for Efficient SEO

 This means studying and planning how your pages link to each other, as well as the overall navigation of your site in its entirety.

 Web site structure is incredibly important for SEO purposes, as it is the best way for search engine crawlers to find all of your web site pages, and in turn, rank them to appear in search engine results.
-To make the crawling process as easy as possible for search engines (remember, they don’t like to work hard to find their information), ensuring that your website has a sitemap.txt or robot.txt file on your home page is a great first step.
+To make the crawling process as easy as possible for search engines (remember, they don’t like to work hard to find their information), ensuring that your website has a sitemap.xml or robots.txt file on your home page is a great first step.

 During this article, we’ll talk about the SEO importance of having a well thought out and set up web site structure, and review some tips on how to turn your plan into a reality.